IvanStadnik/Django-philosophy-phrases/README.rst

 		{% phrase_in_popup %}
 		</body>

-	    2) {% philosophy_phrase as phrase %}  - it would return adictionary with two variables:
+	b. {% philosophy_phrase as phrase %}  - it would return adictionary with two variables:

 		...
 		{% load philosophy_extras %}